YuanLinStudio/CaiyunWeather/README.md

 import CaiyunWeather

 let token = "your-token-here"

 // the place's coordinate of which you want to request weather let coordinate = CYCoordinate(latitude: 31.025785475418274, longitude: 121.4474754473953)

-// declare an endpoint
+// declare an request
-let endpoint = CYEndpoint(token: token, coordinate: coordinate)
+let request = CYRequest(token: token, coordinate: coordinate)

-// declare an request and pass in the endpoint let request = CYRequest() request.endpoint = endpoint

 // request the data
 request.perform { response, source, error in